Frequently asked questions (FAQs) for Current Postgraduate Research Scholarship Recipients

 I’ve received overpayment advice.
 How do I respond?

 If your scholarship is overpaid, you are required to return the overpaid amount to the University as soon as possible.
 It is important that you respond to overpayment advice.
 If you wish to discuss the overpayment please contact the Scholarships Office.

 I’m going overseas to conduct my research for a while.
 Do I need to fill in anything for my scholarship?

 If you will be conducting your research overseas for more than one month you need to complete the Application to Hold Postgraduate Award Overseas form available on the Forms for Research Scholarship Recipients page.
 You also need to apply to your Faculty to Count Time Away.

 I’m travelling overseas to present my research at a conference.
 Is there any University funding that I can apply for to assist me with the costs of the trip?

 See the information on the Postgraduate Research Support Scheme.
 If, as well as presenting at a conference, you will also be conducting a period of research overseas, you may be eligible to apply for a Grant-in-Aid.

 I need to change my enrolment from full-time to part-time.
 Can I continue to receive my research scholarship?

-The University applies the APA rule to all postgraduate research stipends.
+The University applies the RTP Stipend (formerly APA) rule to all postgraduate research stipends.
 This rule states that a part-time scholarship can only be approved in exceptional circumstances if the student has an ongoing medical condition or disability which prevents full-time enrolment, or has heavy carer commitments which prevent full-time enrolment.